 Live file sync and backup for the Mac

-Synk is an OS X 10.8.x ("Mountain Lion")-compatible live file synchronizer, designed to make surprisingly sophisticated sync and backup features accessible to everybody.
+Synk is live file synchronizer, compatible with OS X 10.6 ("Snow Leopard") through 10.10 ("Yosemite"), designed to make surprisingly sophisticated sync and backup features accessible to everybody.
 Join the many dedicated users around the world, from grandmothers to Turing Award winners, from universities to movie studios, and even some higher-ups at a certain technology company we all know and love!

 Synk 7 features live synchronization–changes are synchronized as they happen.
 Unlike other products, you don't have to manually run synchronizations, or set up a schedule for when you want syncs to occur.